fl-yu/CUT-RUNTools-2.0/README.md

 07/23/2021 - add the scripts for get cut profiles of single locus/whole genome [[details](https://github.com/fl-yu/CUT-RUNTools-2.0/issues/10)]
 07/21/2021 - bugs fixed

-## Read our paper:
+## Cite our paper:
-Please cite our paper if you used CUT&RUNTools 2.0
+Please cite our paper if you used/adapted CUT&RUNTools 2.0 in your study

 ***Yu et al., CUT&RUNTools 2.0: a pipeline for single-cell and bulk-level CUT&RUN and CUT&Tag data analysis, Bioinformatics, 2021 [PubMed](https://pubmed.ncbi.nlm.nih.gov/34244724/).***